Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Conclusion

 \section{Conclusion}

 This paper develops an intrinsic calculus of structural boundaries in Algebraic Phase Theory.
-Boundaries govern rigidity, deformation, obstruction, smoothness, and moduli in a unified and exhaustive way.
-All variation in algebraic phases is boundary-controlled: rigidity fails precisely at structural boundaries, and this failure reorganizes the phase into canonical rigidity islands that persist beyond global breakdown and serve as universal anchors for deformation and reconstruction.
+Within the standing admissibility framework, boundaries organise rigidity, deformation, obstruction, smoothness, and moduli in a unified way.
+Structural variation in algebraic phases is detected through boundary behaviour: rigidity may fail at structural boundaries, and this failure reorganises the phase into rigidity islands that persist beyond global breakdown and provide canonical anchors for deformation and reconstruction.

-Boundary quotients act as universal obstruction objects.
-They provide a complete obstruction calculus: infinitesimal and higher-order deformations are finite, stratified by boundary depth, and terminate intrinsically.
-Formal smoothness is characterized by the vanishing of boundary strata, with strongly admissible phases appearing as the extremal smooth case.
-As a consequence, moduli are discrete and assemble into a stratified groupoid indexed by rigidity islands.
+Boundary quotients act as obstruction objects within the boundary calculus.
+They organise deformation behaviour by boundary depth and associated failure type, while higher-depth effects terminate intrinsically at finite filtration depth.
+Formal smoothness is associated with the vanishing of boundary strata, with strongly admissible phases representing the boundary-free regime.
+In this setting, moduli behaviour is naturally stratified by rigidity islands and the associated obstruction patterns.

-Taken together, these results show that boundary calculus is not auxiliary but central.
-Once the boundary strata and quotients of a phase are known, no hidden deformation directions or obstruction phenomena remain.
-This completes the intrinsic deformation theory of algebraic phases.
-Paper~VI \cite{GildeaAPT6} develops the reconstruction theory that arises from this boundary-centred perspective.
+Taken together, these results show that boundary calculus is not auxiliary but central to the structural analysis developed in this paper.
+The canonical boundary strata and quotients organise the deformation and obstruction phenomena considered within the standing admissibility framework and provide a boundary-centred perspective on algebraic phases.
+Paper~VI \cite{GildeaAPT6} develops the associated reconstruction theory arising from this viewpoint.